SirRender00/texasholdem/docs/game_information.rst

     - :attr:`~texasholdem.game.game.Pot.amount` is the amount in the pot *not* including the current betting round (but including any player who folded this betting round).
     - :meth:`~texasholdem.game.game.Pot.get_player_amount` returns the amount the given player has in the pot.
+    - :meth:`~texasholdem.game.game.Pot.get_total_amount` returns the :attr:`~texasholdem.game.game.Pot.amount`
+      plus the sum of all player amounts for this betting round.

 The main pot always has id 0.
 The :attr:`~texasholdem.game.game.Player.last_pot` attribute on the :class:`~texasholdem.game.game.Player` object returns the id of the last pot the player is eligible for.